Home

 This past summer she accumulated the highest credit on her electricity bill since she started feeding electricity into the grid in 2014, but the line costs soon eradicated the credit.

-‘You may find yourself with a nice big credit of R1,200 on your account, but then comes the VAT, and in the winter months when the sun is no longer shining as nicely or there is a week or two of pouring rain, that would have soaked up all your credits.
+‘You may find yourself with a nice big credit of R1,200 on your account, but then comes the VAT, and in the winter months when the sun is no longer shining as nicely or there is a week or two of pouring rain, that will have soaked up all your credits.

 ‘For me the value of this system is that without it, in summer, my electricity bill would probably run to R8,000 or R9,000 per month.
 Instead I’ve had one or two months where it was negative, and the highest it’ll get in winter is around R2,000 when we have heaters running.’